CyberSource/cybersource-plugins-commercetools/docs/Tokenization.md

 # Tokenization

 Commerectools provides the facility of customization of the `customer` resource.
-A token subscription can be created and saved when you use the CreditCard payment method (if provided).
+A token subscription can be created and saved when you use the Credit Card payment method (if provided).

 The Customer update API extension will channel the request for Customer token creation, updation and deletion request coming from the front-end.